Boxy Pixel Aluminum Joy Con Shells - LEFT Assembly Guide

 7. Keeping the above rules above in mind, I first would carefully choose your screws and then do a practice run for the 4 screws that hold the front and rear housings together.

 Last note, when doing the right controller, the bottom sensor is sandwiched in between the front/rear housing.
 There is a hole in this sensor in which the 5mm housing fastener passes through.
 This is a 5mm fastener location.
 The sensor has some intentional wiggle room to move so you need to make sure the hole in the sensor lines up with the hole in the housing.
 This may require some wiggling of the sensor when inserting the fastener.
-Otherwise, you may get an artificial increased resistance when trying to turn the 5mm long fastener.
+Otherwise, you may get an artificially increased resistance when trying to turn the 5mm long fastener.

 Remove the 4 tri-wing screws from the rear housing.
 Lift off the rear housing, there are some plastic tabs (marked with red arrows) that may require extra effort.

-Remove this Phillips screw from the rear housing (yellow), separate the black connector piece from the grey rear housing.
+Remove this Phillips screw from the rear housing (yellow), and separate the black connector piece from the grey rear housing.
 Keep the plastic button (green box) as it will be reused!

 Carefully pry off the battery.
 It’s held in by a thin layer of adhesive.
 Do not puncture!
-Then, remove 3 phillips drive screws
+Then, remove 3 Phillips drive screws

 Remove the battery and battery holder piece

 Remove the 3 Phillips drive screws circled in yellow.
 You can now get access to remove the 2 Phillips drive screws circled in yellow

 The rumble motor (white piece) is held in place by adhesive on the underside.
 Carefully pry or lift out of place.